luyunghsiang/yhluweb/source/prospective.rst

 - "Their topics are easier than mine."
 Many beginning researchers want to change topics often because they always feel others' topics are easier.
-After they change topics, they find their topics too difficult and want to change.
+After they change topics, they find their topics too difficult and want to change again.

 - "I need to do everything myself, from the very beginning."
 Some beginning researchers think they must do everything from the very beginning.
-They want to rebuild things; they want to rewrite software; they want to "start from scratch".
+They want to rebuild everything; they want to rewrite software; they want to "start from scratch".

 - "People should know why my project is important and feel equally